-Determining a String Length with the Function Len
+Determining a String Length

-When we want to find how many characters are in a text string then we will use the len function.
-In a simple case, like with the word "test", the answer the len("test") is 4.
-When there is a space in the text string, like "easy coding" then len('easy coding") is 11.
+When we want to find how many characters are in a text string then we will use the length function.
+In a simple case, like with the word "test", the answer the "test".length is 4.
+When there is a space in the text string, like "easy coding" then "easy coding".length is 11.
 The space counts in the computation of the text string length.
 Type the following code in the program.